AllenDowney/ElementsOfDataScience/_sources/README.md

 # Elements of Data Science

-*Elements of Data Science* is an introduction to data science in Python for people with no programming experience.
+*Elements of Data Science* is an introduction to data science for people with no programming experience.
 My goal is to present a small, powerful subset of Python that allows you to do real work in data science as quickly as possible.

 I don't assume that the reader knows anything about programming, statistics, or data science.
 When I use a term, I try to define it immediately, and when I use a programming feature, I try to explain it.